 Western New England University

 Western New England University is a private comprehensive university in Springfield, Massachusetts—90 miles west of Boston.
-With 2,698 undergraduates on campus and a 12:1 student-faculty ratio, students can choose from over 50 academic majors and combined degree programs.
+With 2,698 undergraduates on campus and a 12:1 student-faculty ratio, the University offers over 50 academic majors and combined degree programs.
 WNE supports transfer students through the 4U Comprehensive Advising Program, Transfer Merit Scholarships worth up to $18,000 per year, and a credit policy that allows for the transfer of 70 credits from two-year schools or 90 credits from four-year schools.

 Looking for a college or university a little further south?
 Check out these Great Colleges in the Southeast for Transfer Students.